-Approximately 50% of War widow(er)s claims have been rejected (Figure 3).
-War Widow(er)s' claims continue to be automatically generated following a death in Service, regardless of the cause of death, where Service person joined the UK Armed Forces prior to 6 April 2005, as discussed in the introduction.
+Approximately 60% of War widow(er)s claims have been rejected during 2019/20 (Figure 3).
+War Widow(er)s' claims continue to be automatically generated following a death in service, regardless of the cause of death, where the service person joined the UK Armed Forces prior to 6 April 2005, as discussed in the introduction.
 However, most of these cases go on to be awarded under the AFCS and are rejected under the WPS.
+As such, the increase in the proportion of rejected War widow(er)s claims in 2019/20 is expected as the likelihood of death being related to an incident prior to April 2005 decreases each subsequent year.

 Second disablement claims included claims for further conditions or deterioration of an existing condition.
 They also included reviews made by the MOD to assess whether the level of disablement has changed since the initial assessment was made.
 When individuals submit second/subsequent claims, a comparison is made between the condition of the claimant and the condition of a normal healthy person of the same age and gender.
 It is a current assessment and the decision is based on current medical evidence therefore the pension awarded may be reduced in value.
-Note that a small proportion (1%, n=29) of second/subsequent claims cleared during 2018/19 resulted in a reduced outcome.
+Note that a small proportion (1%, n=52) of second/subsequent claims cleared during 2019/20 resulted in a reduced outcome.

-Supplementary allowances each have their own eligibility criteria and decision-making process and therefore success rates vary considerably, for example 45% of claims for funeral expenses were successful, compared with 71% of claims for allowance for lower standard of occupation (ALSO) (Table 12, Annexes A and B).
+Supplementary allowances each have their own eligibility criteria and decision-making process and therefore success rates varied considerably during 2019/20, for example 44% of claims for funeral expenses were successful, compared with 64% of claims for allowance for lower standard of occupation (ALSO) (Table 12, Annexes A and B).

-Appeal success rates were generally lower than other claims (31%, n=108 of all entitlement appeals being allowed) since in most cases the original claim outcome resulted from a fair assessment.
+Appeal success rates were generally lower than other claims (34%, n=102 of all entitlement appeals being allowed) since in most cases the original claim outcome resulted from a fair assessment.